Skip to content

 Accessibility

 OMCA is committed to accessibility for all.
 Guests using wheelchairs should enter at the Oak Street Plaza entrance, which is accessible by ramp from the sidewalk on Oak Street.
+Inside the museum, an elevator allows access to all three levels.
 A limited number of wheelchairs and assistive listening devices are available for loan onsite.
-An elevator is available to access the three levels once within the Museum.
-Please reserve at least three weeks in advance and email [email protected] if you would like a program adapted to the special needs of your group.
+Please reserve at least three weeks in advance and email [email protected] if you would like a program adapted to the needs of your group.
 Learn more.

 Museum Guidelines